wp-plugins/mendeleyplugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.6.2 =
+* adapted to Mendeley API changes: map "collections" and "sharedcollections" methods to "folders" and "groups"

 = 0.6.1 =
 * fixed bug in caching (which prevented the cache from updating)